-6.7 Network Security Controls
+6.7 NETWORK SECURITY CONTROLS

-CMA equipment shall be located on internal networks behind boundary/perimeter network defenses and afforded protections consistent with commercial electronic commerce practices for network security.
-Services allowed to and from the CA and CSA equipment shall be limited to those required to perform CMA functions.
-Other CMA equipment may enable additional services consistent with local policy.
+CMA and CMS equipment shall be located on internal networks behind boundary/perimeter network defenses and afforded protections consistent with commercial electronic commerce practices for network security.
+Services allowed to and from the CA, CSA, and CMS equipment shall be limited to those required to perform CMA functions.
+Other CMA, CSA, or CMS equipment may enable additional services consistent with local policy.

-Protection of CMA equipment shall be provided against known network attacks.
+Protection of CMA, CSA, or CMS equipment shall be provided against known network attacks.
 All unused network ports and services shall be turned off.
-Any network software present on the CMA equipment shall be necessary to the functioning of the CMA application.
+Any network software present on the CMA, CSA, or CMS equipment shall be necessary to the functioning of the CMA, CSA, or CMS application.
 Root CA equipment shall be stand-alone (off-line) configurations.